 There is a ton of good things going on here today.
 A TON!

 Let’s start with the most obvious one.
 This recipe for Wisconsin Macaroni and Cheese.
 There just couldn’t be a better way to wrap up all that is Wisconsin in a bowl of mac and cheese.
 It’s filled with Wisconsin Colby and Fontina cheeses and Wisconsin smoked brats, and topped with a crispy buttery bread crumb crust.
 Plus there are some other goodies that make it very special to Wisconsin’s cheese heritage.
 I’ll explain it all in just a bit.
-Just stick with me here…you’ll even be able to win a whole bunch of Wisconsin cheese…be sure to read to the end of this post for information on the giveaway!

 I’m also sharing about my trip to Madison, Wisconsin last fall, to attend the annual Wisconsin Cheese Originals Festival.
 As a guest of the Wisconsin Milk Marketing Board, aka Wisconsin Cheese, I was able to experience what I know to be a very small portion of all that makes up the Wisconsin Cheese empire.
 Having lived in the Midwest all my life, I’ve traveled the lengths of Wisconsin many times, mostly north to south, but also east to west.
 However, I never realized the magnitude of Wisconsin’s cheese making until I attended this festival.
 I was blown away.
 My use of the word “empire” is not exaggerated.